oasic/gspintax/README.md

 *Groovy spintax parser for language generation*

-This method can be simply copied into your existing project as a simple way to add spintax parsing or spinning to your application.
+This entire Groovy class can simply be copied into your existing project as an easy way to add spintax parsing or spinning to your application.
 While spinning has a negative connotation due to its usage in spam, it's very useful for quickly generating many permutations of text for projects involving language generation.

 ## Example Usage